Flyers fall to their former goalie prospect as Panthers get payback

 The Flyers had a three-game point streak snapped (2-0-1).

-The Panthers (46-20-5) were missing two of their better players in Aleksander Barkov (undisclosed) and Aaron Ekblad (lower body).
+The Panthers (46-20-5) were missing two of their better players, Aleksander Barkov (undisclosed) and Aaron Ekblad (lower body), because of injuries.

 The Flyers went 2-1-0 in the three-game regular-season series against Florida.
 The Flyers' wins were 2-1 decisions on the road.